bigbag/hybrid-rsa-aes/README.rst

 License
 -------

-sqlalchemy-state-machine is developed and distributed under the Apache 2.0 license.
+hybrid-rsa-aes is developed and distributed under the Apache 2.0 license.